top of page

 Aspire Tooth Powder is basically dry toothpaste, or toothpaste without the water.
 By leaving out the water, we have a powder instead of a paste.
 Toothpowder works the same as toothpaste, some say even better.
 And, the best part is, with a powder, you don’t need a toothpaste tube.
 Toothpowder can be dispensed from any refillable bottle, jar or tub, unlike toothpaste, which requires a squeezable tube that can’t be reused or recycled.
 In fact, it’s impossible to use all the toothpaste that you pay for when you buy a tube of toothpaste, because a significant amount sticks to the insides of the tube.

 The worst thing about toothpaste tubes, is they can’t be recycled in a single-stream curb-side program.
 These programs recycle strictly plastic bottles and sometimes also tubs.
 This is why, in the U.S., about 900 million toothpaste tubes are tossed in the landfill every year.
-Which is sad, because toothpaste tubes are made of layers of plastic, with a layer of aluminum between them, so throwing them in the landfill means wasting aluminum and plastic.
+Which is sad, because toothpaste tubes are made of layers of plastic, with a layer of aluminum between them, so throwing them in the landfill means wasting both aluminum and plastic.
 It takes 20 times more energy to make aluminum from raw mined bauxite ore compared to recycling it.
 What a waste to throw it away!
 Single-use plastic is about 1.75% of the U.S. carbon footprint.
 What a useless way to waste energy, but, if you must have toothpaste in a tube in order to be fulfilled in life, then at least recycle the tube.

 There is only one company in the U.S. that recycles toothpaste tubes, and that is Terracyle.
 They also describe their recycling process transparently, which is something every responsible company, including Aspire should do.
 We’re doing it right here, with these words.
 Aspire is currently providing a Terracycle box to recycle dental hygiene products, like toothpaste tubes, toothbrushes, and dental floss containers.
 It’s in front of our shop in Golden.
 We are hosting this box to help you get rid of those last toothpaste tubes, so you can move to toothpowder and avoid the tubes altogether.
 We hope that we are setting a good example by hosting this box, and inspiring others to do the same in their own neighborhoods.
 Then tell them to try some Aspire toothpowder.
 You’ll be glad you did!
 Aspire toothpowder is gaining a nice following, so consumers must like it.

 • Sodium Bicarbonate, otherwise known as baking soda.
 Our mouths prefer alkalinity, and baking soda is a mild alkaline powder.
-It is derived typically from salt, which is a mined material.
+It is derived typically from salt, which is a natural mined material.
 This means of production is considered fine for organic products.
 The supply is from Rifle, Colorado, U.S.A.

-• Tartaric Acid, a mild organic acid, is an antioxidant, typically derived from grapes as a byproduct of winemaking.
+• Tartaric Acid, a mild organic acid, is a natural antioxidant, typically derived from grapes as a byproduct of winemaking.
 Ours is Kosher, complies with ISO 14001 Environmental Manufacturing Practices, and comes from Chile.
 Tartaric acid is in the product to create a mild fizz, when the dry baking soda and tartaric acid dissolve together in the moisture on a damp toothbrush.
 This fizz creates a nice mouthfeel when brushing your teeth.

 • Guar Gum is a plant-derived, natural polysaccharide.
 A tiny bit expands when it dissolves in water, creating thickness and mouthfeel, enhancing the fizz described above.
 Organic and non-gmo.

 • Sodium Chloride, or good old table salt.
 There’s a dab in there because it intensifies the flavor of the toothpowder, which is the same reason we add it to food.
-We use organic sea salt, so it contains micro amounts of minerals in addition to sodium chloride.
+We use natural organic sea salt, so it contains micro amounts of minerals in addition to sodium chloride.

-• Dolomite, which is limestone that has been cleaned up and crushed.
+• Dolomite, which is natural mined limestone that has been cleaned up and crushed.
 We use food grade dolomite.
 Dolomite is basically a blend of calcium carbonate and magnesium carbonate.
 Both of these are excellent abrasives that aid in cleaning.
 Some products will list either calcium carbonate or magnesium carbonate, or both.
 We prefer the dolomite because it is made with one less manufacturing step, by avoiding the separation of the calcium carbonate and magnesium carbonate, which is an energy-intensive process.
 After all, why make it more complicated, which means more energy for more steps, if we don’t need it?
 The two materials work the same for toothbrushing, so we may as well just use plain old dolomite.

 • Essential Oils – Aspire uses strictly essential oils to flavor our products.
 Currently, we use Wintergreen (organic), Peppermint (organic), Clove and Cinnamon, though we may add or change flavors in the future.
+Essential oils are natural ingredients that are rendered from plants.

 • Sugar.
 Seriously.
 Do we really need or want to rub sugar into our teeth and into our gums while cleaning our teeth?
 Sugar is known to cause tooth decay, so why in the world would we want it in our toothpaste or toothpowder?
 We don’t use synthetic fake sugars like saccharin or sorbitol either.
 We think sweeteners in toothpaste is just silly.
 Yeeesh.